MICA-MNI/ENIGMA/docs/pages/11.epilepsygenes/index.rst

 =========================================

-This page contains descriptions and examples to extract GWAS-implicated gene expression data and project them to cortical and subcortical surfaces!
-In the following tutorial, we will use epilepsy-related genes (more specifically, genes related to focal sclerosis) as an example, but feel free to replace *epilepsy* with any other disorder listed below!
+This page contains descriptions and examples to extract GWAS-implicated gene expression data and project them to cortical and subcortical surfaces.

+In the following tutorial, we will use epilepsy-related genes (more specifically, genes related to hippocampal sclerosis) as an example, but feel free to replace *epilepsy* with any other disorder listed below.

 Extract disease-related genes